jhchein/azureml-monitor-retrain/README.md

 AzureML Monitoring requires a Spark Component to translate production data (from a Uri_folder) to a relational format (mltable).
 We will therefore need to register a preprocessing component.

-Feel free to investigate `components/preprocess_production_data/preprocess_production_data.yml`.

-Afterwards, register the component via `az ml component create -f components/preprocess_production_data/preprocess_production_data.yml`.
+Feel free to investigate `components/preprocess_production_data/preprocess_production_data.yml`, then afterwards, register the component via `az ml component create -f components/preprocess_production_data/preprocess_production_data.yml`.

 #### Scheduling the Monitor 📊